Quantum Optical Electron Pulse Shaper

-Until now, we have focused on modulation using long optical pulses that fully encompass the electron pulse.
+\textit{Short Pulse Gating---}Until now, we have focused on modulation using long optical pulses that fully encompass the electron pulse.
 However, if the electron current is sufficiently high, it becomes possible to use optical pulses that are several times shorter than the electron pulse.
-This method requires shorter propagation distances for compression and is compatible with electron pulses of higher central energies.
-Additionally, it allows the final compressed sideband duration to be reduced below the photoemission duration, making the approach suitable even for pulses with long photoemission times.
+This method requires shorter propagation distances for compression and is compatible with electron pulses of higher central energies, that would require distances of several meters to compress with the previous sideband generation method.
+Additionally, it allows the final compressed sideband duration to be reduced below the photoemission duration, making the approach suitable even for pulses with longer photoemission times.